truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 {{< /expand >}}

 ### Mounting on Windows System
-Have the information on the Windows drive letter, computer name and share name ready before you start.
+Have the information on the Windows drive letter, computer name, and share name ready before you start.
 {{< expand "Click here for more information" "v" >}}
 To mount the SMB share to a drive letter on Windows, open the command line and run the following command with the appropriate drive letter, computer name, and share name.